Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity

 As can be seen in Figs.(\ref{Fig:2},\ref{fig:3},\ref{fig:boundary},\ref{fig:Fz_Uz_plots},\ref{fig:Fphi_Uphi_plots}), using the phenomenological, scale--independent parametrization of Eq.(\ref{pantazisparam}) together with the quasi--static subhorizon expression for the effective gravitational coupling, Eq.(\ref{gefftheory}), we successfully reconstructed the functions $F(\Phi)$, $\Phi(z)$, and $U(\Phi)$ within the redshift range $0 \lesssim z \lesssim 2$.
+Since the reconstruction is reliable only up to $z \sim 2$, and not as far as $z = 1100$, we neglect radiation terms in all the above equations of scalar--tensor gravity.
 This reconstruction provides an effective, data--driven mapping between the observed expansion and growth histories and the underlying scalar--tensor degrees of freedom.
 It should, however, be interpreted as a local and phenomenological description of the theory: the parametrization assumes a massless (or very light scalar field), neglects any scale dependence of $G_{\mathrm{eff}}$, and relies on the quasi--static approximation valid only for linear, subhorizon modes.
 Consequently, the reconstructed $F$ and $U$ represent an effective late--time evolution consistent with current large--scale structure and background data, but they do not uniquely specify the fundamental form of the underlying scalar--tensor Lagrangian or guarantee validity beyond the fitted redshift range.